 - Copy Reference and Use of Our Name

 - Social Media

 - First Reference, use the Full name: Commissioned Corps of the U.S. Public Health Service and/or U.S. Public Health Service Commissioned Corps

 - Second and subsequent reference: USPHS Commissioned Corps

 - Name of officers: Public Health Service Officers

 Commissioned Corps Headquarters promulgated updates to Category Specific Appointment Standards, Commissioned Corps Instruction 231.03 on 25 June 2021.
 The full instruction may be accessed at https://dcp.psc.gov/ccmis/ccis/documents/CCI_231.03.pdf (PDF, 16 pages).
 EHO appointment standards are listed at 6-6.

 A candidate must possess one of the following qualifying degrees or a degree and professional certification:

-Please contact the chairperson with questions or comments on this page - CDR Derek Newcomer
+Please contact the chairperson with questions or comments of this section – LCDR Doug Erling

 This page may require you to download plug-ins to view all content.
 Persons with disabilities having problems accessing any PDF or document on this page may call 1-888-225-3302 toll free for assistance.